 Biblical hope is not wishful thinking.
-“Hope” is a very difficult word to translate into English because it carries the idea of confidence.
+“Hope” is a challenging word to translate into English because it carries the idea of confidence.
 The English word transmits the idea of wishful thinking.
 We say, “I hope it does not rain tomorrow.”
 We mean by that, “I wish it does not rain tomorrow.”
 Biblical hope is no wish.
-It does not produce the idea of “I have these wonderful plans that people all over the world will come to Christ.
+It does not produce the idea that “I have these wonderful plans that people all over the world will come to Christ.
 I hope it works out.”
 No, hope has the idea that we have assurance in the future because of who God is.

 The word “patience” comes from two Greek words: under and to remain.
-A person who has patience is one who remains under, continues under the pressure.
-This person does not give up no matter what may come his way.
+A person who has patience is one who remains under, continues under pressure.
+This person does not give up, no matter what may come his way.
 This is the quality of perseverance.
-However, this term does not simply convey unadulterated perseverance but a perseverance that goes beyond resignation to problems.
+However, this term does not simply convey unadulterated perseverance but perseverance that goes beyond resignation to problems.
 It endures with a quality of life.

 Our English word “patience” carries the idea of passiveness or lack of activity.
-The Greek word for “patience” means fortitude, steadfastness and tenacity.
+The Greek word for “patience” means fortitude, steadfastness, and tenacity.
 Hope produces tenacity.
 A person who carries great hope hangs in there.
 He carries the character of steadfastness.

 Hope helps us claim the promises of God.
 The problems we currently face do not daunt us because we see beyond the moment.
 People who want to advance the cause of Christ in the world cannot give up.
-They must possess bulldog stick-to-it- iveness.
+They must possess bulldog stick-to-it-iveness.
 They must grab hold of what God wants in the world and hold onto it.
-These people never give up although they may fail many times.
+These people never give up, although they may fail many times.
 They get up and try again.
 They hang in there.
 Few people possess this kind of vision.

 Perseverance flows from hope.